- Knowledge Resources

 In Tajikistan, we have worked to integrate a strong gender component into the training module on the Sustainable Development Goals that focuses on the linkages among women, the environment and poverty reduction.

-The Cost of the Gender Gap in Agricultural Productivity in Malawi, Tanzania and Uganda (UN Women, UNDP-UNEP Poverty-Environment Initiative and the World Bank, 2015)
+The Cost of the Gender Gap in Agricultural Productivity in Malawi, Tanzania and Uganda (UN Women, UNDP-UN Environment Poverty-Environment Initiative and the World Bank, 2015)

 Evaluation Environnementale Stratégique:Etude d’intégration des questions genre dans les processus de prise en compte des liens pauvreté – environnement pour la gestion rationnelle des ressources naturelles et environnementales au Mali, 2014